Inflation Risk Definition

 - Another type of risk is Purchasing Power.
 Inflation Risk results in Purchasing power risk and results in savings not sufficient enough to meet the goals for which they are intended to be.
-In other words, leading to falling real income levels.
+In other words, they are leading to falling real income levels.

 - Inflation Risk results in higher borrowing costs for business as lenders need to be compensated not just for the risk of lending only but also for the additional that stems out from falling real value of money in the future compared to the present.

-- Inflation Risk also results in a competitive disadvantage for one country over another as its exports will be lesser leading to reduced foreign cash inflows.
+- Inflation Risk also results in a competitive disadvantage for one country over another as its exports will be lesser, leading to reduced foreign cash inflows.

 Important Points to be Note

-- Inflation Risk is here to stay and moderate Inflation risk is better than stagnant prices.
+- Inflation Risk is here to stay, and moderate Inflation risk is better than stagnant prices.